Samuel-Cavada/Scenario-1-Devices-Exposed-to-the-Internet/README.md

 ---

 ## 📝 Timeline Summary and Findings
 - Brute-force attempts detected on multiple VMs
-- At least one successful logon traced to previously failing IP
 - Attack leveraged lack of lockout policy
 - Post-compromise activity was minimal but suspicious